DoctorMcKay/node-steam-user/README.md

         - `twoFactorCode`
         - `rememberPassword`
         - `dontRememberMachine`
-- Individually using account name and password (deprecated)
+- Individually using account name and password
 	- These properties are required:
 		- `accountName`
 		- `password`